Analyst Insight: The Gartner® Market Guide for IT Vendor Risk Management Solutions

 • suppliers should be assessed, managed and audited to the requirements and controls

 Prevalent delivers a unified platform with NIST compliance capabilities that enable you to effectively audit supplier security controls.
 For a complete listing of the NIST supply chain risk management requirements and how Prevalent capabilities map, read The NIST Third-Party Compliance Checklist or request a demo today.
-To learn how third-party risk management applies to 30+ other regulations, download The Third-Party Risk Management Compliance Handbook.
+To learn how third-party risk management applies to 50+ other regulations, download the Cybersecurity Frameworks Compliance Handbook.

 Tags: